Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Results

-Appendix~\ref{app:scaled_delta} also shows the order parameters of the lattices without UPC, i.e. the x-directional and decorated extensions.
-In the x-directional extension $|\Delta_B|$ and $|\Delta_C|$ behave as $\Delta(T) = \Delta(0)\sqrt{1-(T/T_c)^3}$, while $\Delta_C$ behaves as the order parameters of the lattices with UPC.
-Since $\sqrt{\det D_s}$ of the x-directional lattice matches better to an analytic formula with a smaller exponent of $T/T_c$, the superfluid weight could be connected to $\left< \Delta^F \right>^2$ (the square of the average of the order parameters on the larger sublattice) rather than any single order parameter.
+We have also determined the order parameters of the lattices without UPC, i.e. the x-directional and decorated extensions (see Supplementary Note 5).
+In the x-directional extension $|\Delta_B|$ and $|\Delta_C|$ behave approximately as $\Delta(T) = \Delta(0)\sqrt{1-(T/T_c)^b}$ for $b$ between 4 and 5, while $\Delta_C$ behaves as the order parameters of the lattices with UPC.
+In the decorated extension, $\Delta_C$ and $\Delta_B$ behave as the order parameters of the lattices with UPC, while $\Delta(T) = \Delta(0)\sqrt{1-(T/T_c)^3}$ agrees with the behavior of $\Delta_D$.
+For these lattices without UPC the temperature behavior of the superfluid weight is not straightforwardly proportional to $\Delta^2$.